San Diego truly deserves its nickname: America's Finest City.

 Escondido is a northeastern suburb of San Diego where you'll find that you get more bang for your buck.
 Compared to other towns, Escondido has lower rents and more open space.
 The city is also large, with many homes and apartments sitting on more land than other towns in the county.

 With that extra space does come distance and Escondido does feel further away than other surrounding towns.
 However, there are several local attractions to keep you busy, including San Diego Zoo Safari Park, California Center of the Arts and the Stone Brewing World Bistro and Gardens.

 If you want to live in a large, coastal, suburban city, and can afford high rent, Carlsbad is worth considering.
-Located in north county, between Oceanside and Del Mar, Carlsbad takes up nearly seven exits on the I-5.
+Located between Oceanside and Del Mar, Carlsbad takes up nearly seven exits on the I-5.

 San Marcos is another north county town, located just east of Carlsbad.
 Here you'll see significant savings in rent but with just as much to do, thanks to California State University San Marcos and other college campuses drawing plenty of people, apartments, restaurants and shops.

-Going a little bit east also offers you more opportunities for hiking and outdoors activities, both of which San Marcos has.
+Going a little bit east also offers you more opportunities for hiking and outdoor activities, both of which San Marcos has.

 Oceanside is one of the most affordable beach towns near San Diego.
 It's also the most northern coastal town in the county before hitting Orange County.

 The city of Oceanside has grown and evolved significantly in the past decade.
 The downtown area has exploded with small local businesses, restaurants and breweries.
 With that revitalization, people and families of all ages have made their homes in this area.

 Famous tourist attractions in Oceanside include the Mission San Luis Rey and the Oceanside Pier.
 While traffic going south on workdays is challenging, Oceanside provides easy access to the Coaster commuter rail, which offers service to downtown.